Plan Bay Area 2040 Final Plan

 Developing a multibillion dollar plan for the region is no simple task.
 It is a multiyear process involving four regional agencies, nine counties, 101 towns and cities, elected officials, transit operators, planners, community-based organizations, business organizations, non-profits and the general public.

-Despite this complexity, public participation is critical to an open process in which all interested residents have the opportunity to provide input and share their vision for what the Bay Area will look like decades from now.
-Highlights from Plan Bay Area 2040’s public participation process included over 190 public meetings, of which 27 were open houses (three in each of the nine Bay Area counties); partnerships with five community organizations working in low-income communities and communities of color; public hearings on the draft plan and its environmental impact report; a robust online presence; numerous meetings with local elected officials, planning directors, and transportation officials; two summits with Native American tribal leaders; a housing forum; and a telephone poll of some 2,040 Bay Area residents.
+Despite this complexity, public participation is critical to an open process in which all interested residents have the opportunity to provide input and share their vision for what the Bay Area should look like decades from now.
+Highlights from Plan Bay Area 2040’s public participation process included over 190 public meetings, of which 27 were open houses (three in each of the nine Bay Area counties); partnerships with five community organizations working in low-income communities and communities of color; public hearings on the draft plan and its environmental impact report; a robust online presence; numerous meetings with local elected officials, planning directors and transportation officials; two summits with Native American tribal leaders; a housing forum; and a telephone poll of some 2,040 Bay Area residents.